streamdata-gallery-organizations/box/_listings/box/filesfile-id-delete-postman.md

   "info": {
     "name": "Box Delete File",
     "_postman_id": "fa2cf9be-7e13-4536-bc6c-e6e9505ac5ae",
     "description": "Discards a file to the trash.
-The etag of the file can be included as an ‘If-Match’ header to prevent race conditions.", "schema": "https://schema.getpostman.com/json/collection/v2.0.0/" },
+The etag of the file can be included as an ???If-Match??? header to prevent race conditions.", "schema": "https://schema.getpostman.com/json/collection/v2.0.0/" },
   "item": [